SECURITIES AND EXCHANGE COMMISSION

-The Company assessed its products for the Reporting Period and determined that certain products it manufactures or acquires under contract from suppliers might contain conflict minerals.
+The Company assessed its products for the Reporting Period and determined that certain products it manufactures or acquires under contract from suppliers contain conflict minerals.
 Accordingly, we conducted an RCOI that was reasonably designed to determine whether such necessary conflict minerals originated in any Covered Country.
-We sent our Policy, a declaration to determine the use of conflict minerals and the Responsible Minerals Initiative Conflict Minerals Reporting Template ("CMRT") developed by the Responsible Business Alliance ("RBA"), to each of the Company's suppliers that might use conflict minerals in the products provided to us.
+We sent our Policy, a declaration to determine the use of conflict minerals and the Responsible Minerals Initiative Conflict Minerals Reporting Template ("CMRT") developed by the Responsible Business Alliance ("RBA"), to each of the Company's suppliers that contain conflict minerals.
 Based on the responses received from suppliers and subject to the next sentence, the Company determined that no conflict minerals were used in suppliers' products provided to the Company during the Reporting Period.
-For those suppliers that reported using one or more conflict minerals in the production of their products during the Reporting Period, each supplier identified the location of their smelters and confirmed that the smelters did not source the conflict minerals from a Covered Country or were verified as conformant with the Responsible Minerals Initiative's Responsible Minerals Assurance Process, a widely recognized standard that uses independent, third-party audit assessment of smelter and refiner management systems and sourcing practices for responsible mineral procurement.
+For those suppliers that reported using one or more conflict minerals in the production of their products during the Reporting Period, each supplier submitted an EICC Conflict Minerals Reporting Template listing the conflict minerals used during the Reporting Period and identified the location of their smelters.
+Each of the smelters identified are on the CFSI Conflict-Free Smelter List.

 Based on the information provided by our suppliers described above, the Company does not have reason to believe that its necessary conflict minerals may have originated in the Covered Countries.

 In accordance with Rule 13p-1 under the Exchange Act, the Company has filed this Specialized Disclosure Form (Form SD), and such disclosure is also available to the public on our website at http://investor.tempursealy.com/financial-information/sec-filings.